open-organization/open-org-distributed-work-guide/contents.md

 ## Chapters

+- The importance of trust on distributed teams—Peter Baumgartner
-How managers can support distributed teams—Angela Roberston
+- How managers can support distributed teams—Angela Roberston

 ## Back Matter